Lakshittt/PDF-Summarizer/README.md

 The system is built with the aim of summarising a PDF file uploaded by the user.
 This system was created using Streamlit, LangChain, and OpenAI frameworks.

 ## Preview
-To be able to see a preview of this system, please see the following link: https://pdf-summarizerr.streamlit.app/,  or check out the preview below.

 <img src="preview.png" width="100%" />